Mustafa-Ezzat/Movielix/README.md

 # Movielix
 Swvl interview

-I will write the full doc today ;)
+My colleague!
+I will write the full doc today, you can read the commits ;)